Blog – Posted on Thursday, Mar 07

 29. The Vampire Tapestry by Suzy McKee Charnas

 By day, Dr. Edward Lewis Weyland is a professor.
 But by night, he’s a vampire, and though he didn’t acquire his powers through supernatural means — his condition is biologic — his need to feed upon human blood hasn’t changed.
 Through four episodic chapters, we see how this urge manifests and how he tries still to interact with society.
-Suspenseful prose, tight plotting, and the charismatic vampire at the center of it all will compel readers to sink their teeth into this trailblazing book first published in 1980.
+Suspenseful prose, tight plotting, and the charismatic vampire at the center of it all will compel readers to sink their teeth into The Vampire Tapestry.

 30. Abraham Lincoln: Vampire Hunter by Seth Grahame-Smith